OAllanFernando/next-quick-start/README.md

 - How to use Middleware to redirect users and protect your routes.

 - How to use React's useFormStatus and useFormState to handle pending states and form errors.

+# 16 - Adding metadata

+- What metadata is.

+- Types of metadata.

+- How to add an Open Graph image using metadata.

+- How to add a favicon using metadata